Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - Java
   - Besides the libGDX version there is also an unfinished LWJGL3 version.
 I'm not sure if I should finish it.
-Because it would be similar to the GLFW3 version in C, but in Java classes.
+Because it would be similar to the GLFW3 version in C but in Java classes.
     <br/>
     <br/>
 - PS Vita
-  - ~~I don't own one and not sure if Vita3k is "good" enough.~~
+  - I don't own one and not sure if Vita3k is "good" enough.
   - Done on 19/02/2021 &#x2611;
     <br/>
     <br/>